 Studio: Verizon; Chief Creative Officer: Andrew McKechnie; Senior Creative Director: Derek Love; Associate Creative Director: Marvin de Jong; Designer: Kyla Arsadjaja; Motion: Bryce Barros; Animation: Buck; Typeface: Neue Haas Grotesk; Year: 2021.

-Pop up design, motion, and environmental graphics created with architectural partners to turn a raw space in Chicago into a place for engagement.
-The idea was to give form to something people could not yet see.
-5G was still emerging.
-This pop up let customers touch the technology and understand its real use cases.
+Pop up design, motion, and environmental graphics created with architectural partners to transform a raw space in Chicago into a place for engagement.

-The work shaped a new way to use video in stores.
-Motion activated displays, focused audio moments, AR touchpoints, voice activation, and large scale motion graphics played beside quieter lifestyle scenes.
-The aim was to guide people through the space and give the technology a human pace.
+The work gave physical form to an emerging technology that was still difficult to understand.
+5G was not yet fully visible, so the pop up allowed customers to experience it through real use cases.
+Motion activated displays, focused audio moments, AR touchpoints, voice activation, and large scale motion graphics were balanced with quieter lifestyle scenes.
+The space was designed to guide people naturally and give the technology a human pace.

 Studio: Verizon; Chief Creative Officer: Andrew McKechnie; Senior Creative Director: Derek Love; Associate Creative Director: Marvin de Jong; Copywriter: Michael Dougherty; Designer: Ilya Yavnoshan; Motion: Bryce Barros; Typeface: Neue Haas Grotesk; Years: 2019 to 2020.